Danny Bilson: Comics, teaching and writing

 Overlapping with his time at EA and THQ, Bilson and DeMeo continued writing comics, sometimes to support internal THQ IP, but also co-writing The Flash: The Fastest Man Alive for DC Comics with actor Adam Brody, as well a mini-series for Wildstorm Comics called Red Menace.

 During his time at EA, Bilson began teaching at the University of Southern California, after being encouraged to do so by his friend and World of Warcraft guildmate, Bing Gordon.
 There he instructs as an adjunct professor at USC School of Cinematic Arts, where he teaches traditional screenwriting, as well as character development and storytelling for video games.

-Bilson continues to work full-time as a screenwriter and producer, while teaching part-time at USC, where he was appointed Chair of the USC's Interactive Media and Games Division in 2017.
+Bilson continues to work full-time as a screenwriter and producer, while teaching part-time at USC, where he was appointed chair of the Interactive Media and Games Division in 2017.

-He was appointed Director of USC Games, a joint education program co-managed by USC's School of Cinematic Arts and USC Viterbi School of Engineering, in March 2019.
+He was appointed director of USC Games, a joint education program co-managed by USC's School of Cinematic Arts and USC Viterbi School of Engineering, in March 2019.

-Bilson's lifelong writing partner and best friend of over 40 years, Paul De Meo, died in 2018, just prior to the finalization of the sale of a script they co-wrote--Da 5 Bloods—to acclaimed writer/director/producer Spike Lee, fresh off his 2019 Academy Award win for Best Adapted Screenplay for the critically acclaimed film BlacKkKlansman.
+Bilson's lifelong writing partner and best friend of over 40 years, Paul De Meo, died in 2018, just prior to the finalization of the sale of a script they co-wrote - Da 5 Bloods - to writer/director/producer Spike Lee, fresh off his 2019 Academy Award win for Best Adapted Screenplay for the critically acclaimed film BlacKkKlansman.
 Da 5 Bloods was distributed by Netflix and the film starred Chadwick Boseman, along with Delroy Lindo and Jean Reno.

+In 2022, he participated in a documentary dedicated to the memory of Dave Stevens.

+The Rocketeer #1 special comic was published by IDW Publishing in May 2023 .This issue features three new stories starring The Rocketeer character.
+The first was written by Danny Bilson and Paul De Meo, known for their work on The Rocketeer film, and features artwork by Adam Hughes.